StevenSYS/jsonpage/README.md

 # StevenSYS JSONpage
-StevenSYS JSONpage is a easy way of making simple websites using a JSON file.
+Create simple websites using a JSON file.